apify/rag-web-browser/README.md

 where `<APIFY_API_TOKEN>` is your [Apify API token](https://console.apify.com/settings/integrations).
 Note that you can also pass the API token using the `Authorization` HTTP header with Basic authentication for increased security.

-The response is a JSON array with objects containing the web content from the found web pages, as shown above.
+The response is a JSON array with objects containing the web content from the found web pages, as shown in the example [above](#example).

 #### Query parameters